garybgenett/gary-os/README.md

 [Image]: #image

 This is the process of creating new [Filesystem] images.
-It requires a directory installed with GaryOS (or any [Funtoo] or [Gentoo]).
+It requires a directory installed with GaryOS (or [Gentoo]).
 There are multiple sources where this can come from.

   * Within GaryOS itself ([Update])
   * GaryOS [Install]
   * [Compile] directory
-  * Funtoo system built with the [Funtoo Installation Guide]
+  * Gentoo system built with the [Gentoo Installation Guide]

 There are two key requirements of the final image for it to work correctly.